SteeltoeOSS/steeltoe-site/source/docs/steeltoe-management.html.markdown

 ### 1.1.2 Create Service

 You must first create an instance of a MySql service in a org/space.
-This is necessary in order to illustrate how a custom Health contributor can be created to monitor the health of a database.
+This is necessary in order to illustrate how a custom Health contributor can be created to monitor the health of a connection to a back-end database.

 ```bash
 > # Target and org and space in Cloud Foundry